The .app TLD is a “new generic top level domain”

 - No country-level forced requirements (see article about .za domains being required to link to South Africa’s government covid-19 website).

-The .app TLD was offered to the public just over a year ago
+The .app TLD was offered to the public just over two years ago

 - Google opened up .app to the public on May 1, 2018.
 For the first week of public availability, .app domains were offered through a Dutch Auction, where the most excited buyers can pay an additional fee to register a domain on an earlier day.